-Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to tap into home equity without having to sell their home.
-Choosing between a monthly amount, a line of credit, or a lump sum, you can get a loan based on your home equity.
-Paying back your loan isn't required until the homeowner sells the home, moves (such as into a care facility) or passes away.
-You or an estate representative must pay back the reverse mortgage funds, interest accrued, and finance charges when your house is sold, or you are no longer living in it.
+Reverse mortgages (sometimes referred to as "home equity conversion loans") give older homeowners the ability to tap into equity without having to sell their home.
+The lender pays you money determined by the equity you've built-up in your home; you receive a lump sum, a monthly payment or a line of credit.
+The borrowed money does not have to be paid back until the borrower sells the residence, moves out, or passes away.
+You or an estate representative is required to pay back the reverse mortgage funds, interest accrued, and other finance charges at the time your house is sold, or you can no longer use it as your primary residence.

-The conditions of a reverse mortgage usually include being sixty-two or older, maintaining your property as your main living place, and having a small balance on your mortgage or having paid it off.
+The conditions of a reverse mortgage loan often include being 62 or older, maintaining your home as your primary living place, and having a low balance on your mortgage or owning your home outright.

-Reverse mortgages are ideal for retired homeowners or those who are no longer working and have a need to add to their income.
-Social Security and Medicare benefits can't be affected; and the funds are not taxable.
+Reverse mortgages can be appropriate for homeowners who are retired or no longer working and have a need to supplement their income.
+Social Security and Medicare benefits can not be affected; and the funds are not taxable.
 Reverse Mortgages may have adjustable or fixed rates.
-Your residence will never be in danger of being taken away from you by the lender or put up for sale without your consent if you live past your loan term - even if the current property value creeps under the balance of the loan.
-Call us at 6784672330 if you'd like to explore the advantages of reverse mortgages.
+Your lending institution is not able to take away your residence if you outlive your loan nor will you be made to sell your residence to pay off the loan amount even when the balance is determined to exceed property value.
+Call us at 6784672330 if you would like to explore the advantages of reverse mortgages.

 Do you have a question regarding a mortgage program?